 - Sensitivity: as high as –12 dBm.

 We are taking all these environmental threats seriously when it comes to qualifying our radiation hardened modules and this is why we have placed so much effort on testing for heavy ions, protons and gamma rays.
-Reflex Photonics’ radiation hardened or “Space-grade” transceivers are engineered to withstand radiation doses >100 krad.
+Reflex Photonics’ radiation resistant or “Space-grade” transceivers are engineered to withstand radiation doses >100 krad (Si).

 Furthermore, all our devices are “Space-qualified” because we carry out complete ECSS lot acceptance testing and component pre-screening for every batch targeted for this market.